-Tralokinumab is designed to treat atopic eczema (also known as atopic dermatitis).
+Tralokinumab is a medicine that has been designed to treat an inflammatory disease called atopic eczema (also known as atopic dermatitis).

-Tralokinumab is a biologic medicine.
-Biologic medicines are made using living cells and act on the immune system.
+Tralokinumab is a biologic medicine, which means it is made using living cells and acts on the immune system.
 There are numerous proteins in the body and immune system called 'cytokines' which affect inflammation.
 Tralokinumab blocks a cytokine called 'interleukin-13' (IL-13).
 By doing this, tralokinumab controls the inflammation in the body and eases the symptoms of atopic eczema.